🏃 Athletes & performance

 • Heavy compound lifts — squats, deadlifts, bench press, overhead press

-• Progressive overload — this is the phase to push for PRs and challenge your limits
+• Progressive overload — this is the phase to push for personal records

 • HIIT and sprint work — your lactate clearance is at its best